 Off to Hawkwind land

 Highlights of the night were "Kosmos" and "Into Tomorrow" (with a nice rhythmic drum section) plus the old favourite of freshly married couples "You do something to me".
 Otherwise we were really disappointed.
 A friend of mine jokingly addressed this "We didn't went to war for this" as the show started to veer heavily off to Hawkwind Land.

 Still a lot of other musicians would - and should - kill for having written just a slice of his back catalogue.
-But nowadays he seems to prefer the blues rock of humble pie to the innovative and livelier pop approach of the small faces.
-In fact, with the new song "Long Time Long Time" which will appear on his soon to be released new album "Saturn's Pattern" he sounds - and looks - like Rick Parfitt of Status Quo (ouch).
+But nowadays he seems to prefer the blues rock of Humble Pie to the innovative and livelier pop approach of the Small Faces.
+In fact, with the new song "Long Time Long Time" which will appear on his soon to be released new album "Saturn's Pattern" Paul Weller sounds - and looks - like Rick Parfitt of Status Quo (ouch).
 Perhaps he is bored with the old stuff - and he has every right to try something different.
 And sometimes - like his one-off single "Starlite" - i am positively surprised.
 But largely he is going the rock route others have gone before.
 Judging by the reaction of some of the younger german audience, this could work for him.
 But sadly not for me.